chimera-linux/chimera-linux.github.io/_docs/configuration/games.md

 replace them.

 ```
-# apk add gcompat openal-soft
+# apk add gcompat
 ```

-Chances are you already had `openal-soft` installed previously, so you may only need `gcompat`.
+Since the PrismLauncher package defaults to using the natives, you only need to add `gcompat`.

 Afterwards, you can open PrismLauncher, log in to your account, and install a version of the game.